r-40021/r-40021/README.md

 ![Kenichi's GitHub stats](https://github-readme-stats.vercel.app/api?username=r-40021&show_icons=true)

 ## Skills
-✅ Developing a simple web app

-✅ Developing a chrome extension
+✅ Developing a simple web app and a chrome extension

 ✅ Helping you with using a computer